datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

 From here, select the Prometheus data source we created from the `Prometheus` drop down menu, and select import to finish adding the dashboard.

-In the dashboard we just added, you should now be able to view graphs in the `$productName$ Metrics Endpoint` tab.
+In the dashboard we just added, you should now be able to view graphs with
+$productName$ metrics.

 ## Viewing stats/metrics